chrishenkel/jbulletin/README.md

 # JBulletin - Web Application - A forum built in Java using Spring and JPA

+##Description
-This is a medium sized project to create a Java forum using Spring and JPA.
+Implementation of forum using Spring and JPA.

 ## Running the application locally